Uterine Cancer Treatment & Management

 Morbidity with extended staging when performed by surgeons trained in these techniques is not dramatically increased.
 Most gynecologic oncologists suggest performing at least limited staging for all patients with endometrial cancer because a significant upgrade or deeper microscopic myoinvasion (15% in some series) may be missed on frozen section and gross examination.
 However, some patients, specifically elderly patients or those with significant comorbidities, are better served by extrafascial hysterectomy and bilateral adnexectomy alone, followed by radiation as indicated by histologic factors, even in light of adverse risk factors.
 Vaginal hysterectomy may be used in the morbidly obese or medically infirm patient who may tolerate the vaginal approach better than the abdominal or laparoscopic approach.
 Recent studies demonstrate similar survival rates for clinical stage I disease.

-In cases of gross cervical involvement, the traditional procedure is a Wertheim radical hysterectomy with BPPLND followed by postoperative radiation (vaginal brachytherapy or whole-pelvic radiotherapy based on pathologic results).
-TAH/BSO and BPPLND followed by whole-pelvic postoperative radiation based on pathologic results have been suggested to be adequate for clinical stage II disease.
+In cases of gross cervical involvement, the traditional procedure had been Wertheim radical hysterectomy; however, TAH/BSO and lymphadenectomy followed by postoperative radiation have been found to be adequate for clinical stage II disease.

 Previous